AriFordsham/GHCWiki/building/using.md

 even be used directly from the tree (as `inplace/bin/ghc-stage2`), without being installed first.

+### Order of the build

+Here is a high level view of what happens when you build GHC:

+- First, we build a few packages that GHC itself depends on, such as `Cabal`, and `filepath`, using your installed GHC.
+These packages are under `libraries`, and each is built in a subdirectory `dist-boot`; for example the bootstrap build of Cabal will be in `libraries/Cabal/dist-boot`.

+- Then we build GHC against these packages, still using your installed GHC.
+This is called the "stage 1" compiler (see [stages](building/architecture#)).
+You can run the stage 1 compiler by invoking `inplace/bin/ghc-stage1`.
+The stage 1 build of GHC happens in `compiler/stage1`.

+- The stage 1 compiler is now used to build all the packages in the `libraries` subdirectory, and the runtime system in `rts`.

+- Finally, the stage 1 compiler is used to build GHC itself again, this time against the libraries we just built.
+This GHC is called stage 2, and can be invokes as `inplace/bin/ghc-stage2`.

+There's an optional final stage, using the stage 2 compiler to build a stage 3 compiler, but this isn't strictly necessary, and is only used to check that the stage 2 compiler is working properly.

 ### What to do after `make` has finished